Alexander Shevchenko (tennis): 2022: Challenger title, ATP Tour & top 150 debuts

-2023–2024: Major & Masters debuts, first ATP final & top-10 win, top 50
+2023–2024: Major & Masters debuts, ATP final & Top 10 win, top 50

 In February, he qualified at the ATP 500 in Dubai as a lucky loser.
 As a result he reached a new career high of No. 113 on 6 February 2023.
 In March, he reached his second Challenger final of the season as a qualifier in Phoenix, Arizona defeating Gaël Monfils, sixth seed Marc-Andrea Hüsler, top seed Matteo Berrettini and Quentin Halys before losing to Nuno Borges in the final.
 As a result, he moved to a new career high, one position shy of the top 100 on 20 March 2023.

 Following another final showing and a title at the Madrid Challenger he reached the top 100 at No. 98 on 17 April 2023.

 Ranked No. 96, he qualified for his first Masters 1000 at the Madrid Open and defeated J. J. Wolf in the first round.
 Next he defeated 31st seed Jiří Lehečka to reach the third round for the first time in his career.
 He then lost to second seed and compatriot Daniil Medvedev in the third round.
 He entered the next Masters 1000, the Italian Open on his debut, as a lucky loser directly into the second round of the main draw replacing 29th seed Tallon Griekspoor after his late withdrawal.
 He won his second round match defeating Sebastián Báez.

 He made his Grand Slam debut at the 2023 French Open and defeated Oscar Otte for the first major win in his career.
 He also made his debut ate Wimbledon, at the Cincinnati Open as a qualifier, and at the US Open.

 He received a wildcard for the 2023 Astana Open where he defeated Botic van de Zandschulp in straight sets but lost to eventual semifinalist wildcard Hamad Medjedovic.
 At the Swiss Indoors, he reached the quarterfinals as a qualifier, defeating home favorite Stan Wawrinka, and then fifth seed Taylor Fritz, his biggest and first top 10 win, saving 15 break and two match points in a close to 3 hours match with three tiebreaks.
 He lost to defending champion Félix Auger-Aliassime in three sets with two tiebreaks.
 As a result he moved 20 positions up into the top 65 in the rankings on 30 October 2023.

 At the next indoors tournament in Metz he reached his first ATP semifinal, defeating top 15 player, third seed and compatriot Karen Khachanov, his second top-20 career win and of the season.
 He reached his first final defeating wildcard Pierre-Hugues Herbert and became the youngest Metz finalist since Lucas Pouille aged 22, in 2016.
 As a result, he moved into the top 50.
 He lost in the final to Ugo Humbert.

-2025: Out of top 100

-He dropped out of the top 100 on 17 February 2025.